-Canon 7D II versus Sony A7R III
+Canon 7D II vs Sony A7R III

-The Canon EOS 7D Mark II and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in September 2014 and October 2017.
+The Canon EOS 7D Mark II and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in September 2014 and October 2017.
 The 7D Mark II is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (7D Mark II) and a full frame (A7R III) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 42.2 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 42.2 MP.

 Body comparison: Canon 7D II vs Sony A7R III

 The side-by-side display below illustrates the physical size and weight of the Canon 7D II and the Sony A7R III.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (27 percent) than the Canon 7D II.
 Moreover, the A7R III is markedly lighter (29 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.